 I used their “dollars to shares calculator” to determine that at the current share price, I should sell roughly 100 shares.
 Perfect!

 I entered all the detailed needed…

 And then I submitted it as a market order to be processed.
 Notice the part about this being “Free” and no commission taking place.
 That’s the reason I was more than willing to do this run-through.
 Normally, my portfolio deviation being off by such a small amount wouldn’t have justified the move, but you’re worth it!

 The order executed immediately and I’m now done with my portfolio rebalancing for about six more months!

-Once the trade settled the next day, I logged back into Personal Capital to see how everything looked.
+Once the trade settled the next day, I logged back into Empower (formerly Personal Capital) to see how everything looked.